petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-careers-page.md

 1. Publish the page.

-This is how the Careers page should look once it's edited:
+This is how the Careers page should look once it's finished:

 ![This is how the Careers page should look once it's edited.](./creating-the-careers-page/images/03.png)

-Now that the Careers Page is complete, let's [create the menu navigation and use our site template to generate another site.](./creating-the-careers-page.md)
+Now that the Careers Page is complete, let's [create the menu navigation and use our site template to generate another site.](./creating-a-new-site.md)